Friedrich-Karl "Tutti" Müller: Operation Barbarossa

 In preparation of Operation Barbarossa, the German invasion of the Soviet Union, JG 53 arrived in Mannheim-Sandhofen on 8 June 1941 where the aircraft were given a maintenance overhaul.
 On 12 June, the Geschwader began its relocation east, with III.
 Gruppe moving to Suwałki in northeastern Poland.
 Two days later, III.
 Gruppe transferred to a forward airfield at Sobolewo.
+Here, JG 53 was subordinated to Luftflotte 2 (Air Fleet 2) and was deployed on the right flank of Army Group Centre.
 The Gruppe flew its first combat mission in the early morning hours of 22 June, with 8.
 Staffel strafing an airfield at Ossów.
 Müller claimed his first two aerial victories on the Eastern Front that day.
 On 29 June, he was shot down and wounded near Krespiga in his Bf 109 F-2 (Werknummer 8153) by friendly anti-aircraft fire.

 In early October 1941, III.
 Gruppe was withdrawn from the Eastern Front, the air elements returned to Mannheim-Sandhofen on 4 October while the ground crew followed by train on 13 October.
 By this date, Müller was credited with twenty aerial victories.